bynelus/EasyDependency/README.md

 - [x] Register & retrieve dependencies from a DI container.
 - [x] Resolve list of implementations.
 - [x] Register dependencies as singletons.
+- [x] Schedule jobs based on a dependency.

 ## Usage